w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 * Running Debian-based nodes

   The nodes require configured SSH access, but don't need any other preparatory work.
-It's up to you on how many node you want to use.
+It's up to you on how many nodes you want to use.
 This setup assumes the remote users have `sudo` privileges with the same `sudo` password.
   Alternatively, [additional
   configuration](https://docs.ansible.com/ansible/latest/user_guide/become.html)